 1. Gain relevant experience

 The National Institute for Automotive Service Excellence requires that individuals gain relevant experience in auto service and repair before pursuing the certification.
-Though on average, individuals require at least two years of experience, the number of years can vary depending on which specialization they're interested in.
-For example, a majority of the general repair technician exams require two years of experience, however the advanced exams require at least three.
+On average, individuals need at least two years of experience, but the number of years can vary depending on the specialization in which they're interested.
+For example, most general repair technician exams require two years of experience, while the advanced exams require at least three.

-There are several options individuals can pursue to receive automotive experience, including entry-level technician positions, as well as automotive apprenticeships.
-Apprenticeships can allow individuals to gain hands-on experience while learning impressive technical skills for their career.
+There are several options individuals can pursue to receive automotive experience, including entry-level technician positions and automotive apprenticeships.
+Apprenticeships can allow individuals to gain hands-on experience while learning impressive technical skills for their careers.
 Many apprenticeships offer individuals part of the position's full salary as they train and develop.

 2. Choose a specialization

 Before taking any of the ASE certification exams, it can be important for individuals to decide on a specialization.
 There are many test series that individuals can choose from, such as light automobiles and truck equipment, as well as different focuses in each series, such as electrical systems installation and engine performance.
-Auto mechanics can pick multiple certification series and focuses to test in, depending on their major interests.
+Depending on their interests, auto mechanics can pick multiple certification series and focuses to test in.

 3. Pass the ASE certification exams

-The final requirement to receiving an ASE credential is to pass the certification exams.
-The tests often require a registration fee on top of a fee per test taken.
+The final requirement for receiving an ASE credential is to pass the certification exams.
+The tests often require a registration fee on top of a cost per test.
 Once they register, technicians receive the necessary study materials and practice tests to help them prepare for the exams.
-When preparing for the exam, it can also be helpful for individuals to talk with their trainers or apprenticeship mentors to help them understand and study the different test subjects.
+When preparing for the exam, individuals can find it helpful to review relevant material with their trainers or apprenticeship mentors.

-Individuals will then travel to a local testing center where the exams are proctored.
-After the exam, they often receive their scores by email after a short period of time.
-Once they pass and receive their certification, mechanics might be required to renew their credential by retaking some certification exams every couple of years depending on their occupation and place of residence.
+Individuals then travel to a local testing center to take proctored exams.
+After the exam, they often receive their scores by email after a short period.
+Once they pass and receive their certification, mechanics might be required to renew their credentials by retaking certification exams every couple of years, depending on their occupation and place of residence.